 Even though I really wanted to make these from scratch, I realized I should be realistic in my goals.
 In the end, they turned out to work better with a little help from Betty.

 In fact, if you make the cream cheese frosting with real cream cheese and butter (which is super easy and I normally would do), chances are very high your filling will mold before you get your gift to the neighbors.
 Or even worse, Santa might end up with tainted treats.
 Trust me, it’s happened to us before.

-How to Make Red Velvet Peppermint Cake Cookies
+How to Make Red Velvet Peppermint Christmas Cookies

 It might seem strange to use a cake batter to make cookies, but you’ll want to use one box of red velvet cake mix and follow the ingredient directions on the box.
 Hand stir everything together instead of mixing with an electric mixer.